Deserts and xeric shrublands

 Temperature extremes are a characteristic of most deserts.
 High daytime temperatures give way to cold nights because there is no insulation provided by humidity and cloud cover.
 The diversity of climatic conditions, though quite harsh, supports a rich array of habitats.
 Many of these habitats are ephemeral in nature, reflecting the paucity and seasonality of available water.
 Woody-stemmed shrubs and plants characterize vegetation in these regions.
 Above all, these plants have evolved to minimize water loss.
 Animal biodiversity is equally well adapted and quite diverse.

+History

+Over millions of years, shifts in Earth's climate, including glacial and interglacial cycles, have caused deserts to expand and contract.
+Animal and plant life in these regions has evolved unique adaptations to survive in the harsh conditions.
+These adaptations include drought tolerance, specialized root systems and behaviors that minimize water loss.

+Historically, humans have utilized deserts and xeric shrublands for resources like minerals, salt and guano.
+Its exploitation has sometimes led to conflicts and changes in the landscape.
+Human settlements in desert regions have often focused on oases or areas with access to water sources.
+The development of irrigation systems and other infrastructure has impacted the natural environment in these areas.

 Degradation

 Desertification

 The conversion of productive drylands to desert conditions, known as desertification, can occur from a variety of causes.
 One is human intervention, including intensive agricultural tillage or overgrazing in areas that cannot support such exploitation.
 Climatic shifts such as global warming or the Milankovitch cycle (which drives glacials and interglacials) also affect the pattern of deserts on Earth.

 Woody plant encroachment

 Xeric shrublands can experience woody plant encroachment, which is the thickening of bushes and shrubs at the expense of grasses.
 This process is often caused by unsustainable land management practices, such as overgrazing and fire suppression, but can also be a consequence of climate change.
-As a result, core ecosystem services of the shrublands are affected, including its biodiversity, productivity and groundwater recharge.
+As a result, the shrublands' core ecosystem services are affected, including its biodiversity, productivity, and groundwater recharge.
 Woody plant encroachment can be an expression of land degradation.